Chinese New Year

 Traditionally the Chinese New Year begins ten days before New Year's Day by cleaning and decorating the house.
 New Year's Greetings in the form of cards and letters are sent to friends and family living far away.
 The entire family would get together to clean their homes from top to bottom so that they could begin the year clean and fresh in the hopes that the next year would be healthy and happy.
 Chinese couplets wishing good luck in the New Year are pasted on either side of the doors and the Chinese Character Fu is placed throughout the house.
 Another popular tradition is pasting colorful New Year's prints throughout the house.
 This ancient art form featuring beautiful colors and auspicious designs has recently made a comeback and can be seen throughout China.

 Chinese paper cuts are placed in the windows of homes.
-Flowers which have auspicious meanings are displayed throughout the house.
+Flowers that have auspicious meanings are displayed throughout the house.
 Seven days before New Year, people often offer sacrifices to the Kitchen God.

 New Year’s Eve

 New Year's Eve is the last evening of the old year.
 Almost every person returns to their hometown on that day.
 In the evening a huge family reunion dinner is held with a lot of food.
 Many of the dishes symbolize good luck and fortune for the upcoming year.
 At the stroke of midnight, families light fireworks and they can be heard for hours.